What does Livia mean?

 Livia is a somewhat prominent first name for women (#2752 out of 4276, Top 64%) and also a somewhat prominent surname for both adults and children (#107038 out of 150436, Top 71%).
 (2000 U.S. Census)

 Shown below is an analysis of the history of the girl name Livia and affiliated names.
-Prominent related forms of Livia (#666 a year ago) rated in the Top 1000 are Olivia (#2 a year ago), Alivia (#214), Liv (#780), Alyvia (#922) and Olevia.
-Other variants, like Oliva, are seldom used.
-These relations of Livia were popular as baby names presently (average #597).
-Livia, Olivia and Alivia are three of the more trendy birth names in this list, and there is also a rekindling in birth name usage for Olivia.
+Prominent related forms of Livia (#666 a year ago) rated in the Top 2000 are Olivia (#2 a year ago), Alivia (#214), Liv (#780), Alyvia (#922), Olevia and Oliva.
+Other variants, like Livie, are seldom used.
+These relations of Livia were popular as baby names in 2004 (average #1211) and are almost as popular today (#940, 9% less usage).
+The trendier baby names in this list are Liv, Livia, Alyvia, Alivia and Olivia.